 How do I know if my truck is overweight?

 Simple!
-You just need to find out the gross vehicle weight rating (GVWR) and also the gross trailer weight ratings (GTW), as well as their combined GVWR.
-If all numbers are within these limits, then it's safe for you to drive with that load!
-Find a Bedford, TX-Cement Sidewalk Approach ($2,500) Bond.
+You just need to find out the gross vehicle weight rating (GVWR) and also the gross trailer weight rating (GTW), as well as their combined GVWR.
+If all numbers are within these limits, then it’s safe for you to drive with that load!

 What happens if you’re overweight at a weigh station?

 If you exceed the weight limit at a weigh station, this officer will shut down your operation and force you to write him a check for funding his salary.
-Not only that but he'll lose time waiting on another truck driver who has excess weight in their vehicle so they can unload it before leaving with yours!
+Not only that, but he’ll lose time waiting on another truck driver who has excess weight in their vehicle so they can unload it before leaving with yours!

 What qualifies as an oversized load?